Invoking MLK and slavery, American bishop breaks ground at royal wedding

 Before getting engaged, she served as a global ambassador for the children’s charity World Vision and traveled with them to Rwanda to learn more about how clean water affects daily life.
 She also was an advocate for U.N.
 Women.

-Her arrival brings diversity to her new extended family and while she has been warmly embraced by much of the British public, although it has also exposed a quiet strain of racism in U.K. society.
+Her arrival brings diversity to her new extended family and, while she has been warmly embraced by much of the British public, it has also exposed a quiet strain of racism in U.K. society.

 Curry has been active on social justice issues throughout his ministry, including speaking out on immigration policy and supporting marriage for same-sex couples.

-When he was initiated as presiding bishop, Curry spoke of racial reconciliation, calling it "some of the most difficult work possible."
+When he was initiated as presiding bishop, he spoke of racial reconciliation, calling it "some of the most difficult work possible."

 The bishop has also explained his own family's experience with racism and redemption, saying his father decided to become a part of the Episcopal church after he and his mother had been allowed to drink from the same chalice being passed among white parishioners in racially segregated Ohio.

-"He was dumbfounded," Curry said.
+"He was dumbfounded," Curry told the Associated Press.
 "Years later he would say he joined the Episcopal Church because he really hadn't imagined that could happen in America.
 He said, any church where blacks and whites drink out of the same cup knows something about the Gospel I want to be a part of."